fsvieira/p2pqueue/README.md

 Usage `queue.push(1, 2, 4)`

 ### pop
-Pop one element of the queue, since this is a distributed queue some elements may come from other nodes, and order is not granted.
+Pop one element off the queue, since this is a distributed queue some elements may come from other nodes, and order is not granted.

 Usage: `const el = await queue.pop()`

-Pop also accepts a timeout in seconds like this `const el = await queue.pop(5000)` when queue is empty it will wait 5 seconds, if queue still empty after timeout, then it will throw a timeout exception.
+Pop also accepts a timeout in seconds like this `const el = await queue.pop(5000)` when queue is empty it will wait 5 seconds, if queue is still empty after timeout, then it will throw a timeout exception.

 ### size